-I’m a journalist, media researcher and higher education lecturer based in London, UK.
+I’m a journalist, academic researcher and higher education lecturer based in London, UK.

 I hold a PhD in Sociology and an M.A. in Media and Communications, both from City, University of London.
-I am a professional journalist with more than a decade of experience, covering business, politics and world affairs in news agencies.
+I am a professional journalist with more than a decade of experience, covering world affairs, politics, and the arts.
 I have been based in Brazil, Argentina, Mexico and the United States.
-I am the editor of the online archive Reading the Periphery.org , The Body blog, and in Portuguese for the Lá Fora, along with several other independent publications.
+I am the editor of the online archive Reading the Periphery.org , The Body blog, and in Portuguese for the Lá Fora, and several other independent publications.

-As a journalist, I cover mostly society, human rights, social movements, the arts and the media.
-I am nowadays working on projects related to automated journalism and sentiment analysis.
-As an academic, my current research interests lie in understanding the textual and visual discourse of minorities and peripheral groups.
-I have particularly invested in the study of online counter-hegemonic journalism in Latin America and UK.
-I am the author of The Internet, Politics, and Inequality in Contemporary Brazil: Peripheral Media (Rowman & Littlefield, 2018) and several articles about counter-hegemonic media and its quest for social justice.
+As a journalist, I am interested in society, media & politics, arts & culture.
+As an academic, my current research interests lie in understanding the textual and visual discourse of minorities and the counter-hegemonic use of media platforms.
+In the past, I spent a great deal of time studying online counter-hegemonic journalism in Latin America and the UK.
+I am the author of The Internet, Politics, and Inequality in Contemporary Brazil: Peripheral Media (Rowman & Littlefield, 2018) and several articles about counter-hegemonic media and the quest for social justice.

 If you want to contact me, feel free to send a message below.